Composables

 The Composition Pattern

-The composition pattern lets you build complex design systems from simpler composables.
+The composition pattern builds complex design systems from simpler composables.
 A single entry point can orchestrate your entire design system.

 import type { Styleframe } from "styleframe";